 Early History of the Ifold family

 This web page shows only a small excerpt of our Ifold research.
-Another 153 words (11 lines of text) covering the years 1296, 1455 and 1487 are included under the topic Early Ifold History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) covering the years 1296, 1455 and 1487 are included under the topic Early Ifold History in all our PDF Extended History products and printed products wherever possible.

 Ifold Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Ifold were recorded, including Ifield, Eyefield, Highfield, Ifold, Ifould, Hyfield, Hifield, Hyfold, Yfield, Yfeld and many more.

 Early Notables of the Ifold family (pre 1700)

 More information is included under the topic Early Ifold Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ifold family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Ifold family emigrate to North America: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..